ruchirlives/osc_daw_client/README.md

 # OSC_Client

-This is a VST3 client for DAWSERVER OSC_Server
+This is a VST3 client for and part of OSCDawServer
 It requires [JUCE]([url](https://juce.com/)) installed

 Copyright (c) 2024 Ruchir Shah